 In the greater Ottawa-Gatineau region, we're having a SNOW PARTY thanks to Winterlude with activities taking place in both cities.
-During three weekends, from Friday January 31 to February 17, many locations on each side of the Ottawa River will adopt a festive setting and offer a happy bunch of fun outdoor activities for everyone.
+During three weekends, from the end of January to mid-February, many locations on each side of the Ottawa River will adopt a festive setting and offer a happy bunch of fun outdoor activities for everyone.

 On the Outaouais side, Jacques-Cartier Park which is located across from the National Arts Museum on the Ottawa River and next to the Museum of History, welcomes the Snowflake Kingdom, the ideal place to go for families and young-at-heart adults.
 You can enjoy ongoing activities such as live snow sculptures by professionals as well as giant snow sculptures, tube sliding, ziplining, the Chinook Alcove (public area sculpted in snow where you can take a break) as well as a food zone where you can warm up and eat.